-The practice of working on unprimed canvas – exposing the natural fibers of linen, hessian and cotton – as well as the monochromatic or otherwise limited colour schemes lends these paintings their austere character.
-Like with other work groups there is a strong educational or scholarly element found within them which at times was directly lifted from scientific or statistical textbooks.
-The effect produced by these entirely unemotional pictorial devices with humble materials makes many of these works feel vaguely reminiscent of some undefined decade from the 20th century.
+The practice of working on unprimed canvas – exposing the natural fibres of linen, hessian and cotton – as well as their monochromatic or otherwise limited colour schemes, lends most of these paintings an austere and sparse appearance.
+Like with other work groups there is an almost educational or scholarly element found within them, due to the often specific and literal references from scientific and statistical textbooks.
+The effect by combining entirely unemotional pictorial devices with humble materials makes many of these works feel vaguely reminiscent of some undefined decade from the 20th century.